-Planning and zoning board meetings are only mailed to property owners, not the rental tenants who will have to live next door to the projects that get approved.
-Agendas, legal agreements, and even detailed 100-page zoning documents are only published 24-48 hours before public meetings, buried deep in the city’s website.
+Information about planning and zoning board meetings are only mailed to property owners, not the rental tenants who will live next door to the projects that get approved.
 How can residents engage with local government and consider the issues if they aren't actively informed of the city's business?
 We can do better.

 Accountability & Campaign Finance

 You should have easy and frequent access to your Alderman.
 I live and work in Union Square.
 I will hold frequent office hours and return your phone calls.
 Above all, I believe that holding political office is a public service – not a career.